Why Do Employers Give a Personality Test?

 What Do You Need to Know About Personality Tests for Jobs?

 Personality tests are merely tools that help your interviewers to get a better sense of who you are.
 If you are asked to take such an assessment, there is nothing to worry about.
 According to statistics, around 13% of employers prefer giving personality tests to the candidates during the interview, and approximately 68% test their employees during the hiring process.
 Personality tests vary in terms of quality and reliability.
 Many candidates fail their tests because they are trying to give the “right” answers instead of being honest with their prospective employers.
 It affects their chances of getting the job significantly.

 What Are the Reasons Behind Giving Personality Tests for Jobs?

 The answer is simple.
 Recruiters try to see if you are a good fit for the organizational culture.
 It is crucial whether you share the same values the company has.
 They also try to see if you can do the job independently or together with the team.
 The ability to work in teams and be productive is critical for many employers who rely on creativity and collaboration.
 Moreover, recruiters may also determine your communication style if you are interviewed for a management position.

 What Are the Top 5 Personality Tests for Jobs?

 There are several personality tests online that are often used by recruiters.
 You can find information about them on the Internet.
 The Caliper Profile is designed to measure how an individual’s personality traits can be used in his or her intended role.
 The Myers-Briggs Type Indicator helps in determining the type of an employee’s personality.
-The SHL Occupational Personality Questionnaire provides an insight into a candidate’s reaction to certain behaviors influence.
+The SHL Occupational Personality Questionnaire provides insight into a candidate’s reaction to certain behaviors' influence.
 The Hogan Personality Inventory is used to predict job performance.
 The DiSC Behavior Inventory measures a candidate’s primary traits based on personality types.